TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 109/Psalms 109.25.md

 ---

-I am become also a reproach unto them: When they see me, they shake their head.
+I have also become a reproach to them.
+When they see me, they shake their head.